 This photo series is a work in progress, and a tribute to the city I grew up in.

 Illuminating many of the spaces, places and people, I aim to weave together memories that are unfiltered and personal.
-Avoiding common stereotypes, street and familial vibes play together in a reality where they intrinsically mesh.
+Avoiding common stereotypes, street and familial vibes play together in a new reality.